newrelic/newrelic-databricks-integration/README.md

 ## Features

-The New Relic Databricks integration supports the following capabilities.
+The Databricks Integration supports the following capabilities.

 * Collect Spark telemetry

-  The New Relic Databricks integration can collect telemetry from Spark running on Databricks.
+  The Databricks Integration can collect telemetry from Spark running on Databricks.
 By default, the integration will automatically connect to and collect telemetry from the Spark deployments in all clusters created via the UI or API in the specified workspace.

-  The New Relic Databricks integration can also collect Spark telemetry from any non-Databricks Spark deployment.
+  The Databricks Integration can also collect Spark telemetry from any non-Databricks Spark deployment.

 * Collect Databricks consumption and cost data

-  The New Relic Databricks integration can collect consumption and cost related data from the Databricks [system tables](https://docs.databricks.com/en/admin/system-tables/index.html).
+  The Databricks Integration can collect consumption and cost related data from the Databricks [system tables](https://docs.databricks.com/en/admin/system-tables/index.html).
   This data can be used to show Databricks DBU consumption metrics and estimated Databricks costs directly within New Relic.

 * Collect Databricks job run telemetry

-  The New Relic Databricks integration can collect telemetry about [Databricks Job](https://docs.databricks.com/en/jobs/index.html#what-are-databricks-jobs) runs, such as job run durations, task run durations, the current state of job and task runs, if a job or a task is a retry, and the number of times a task
+  The Databricks Integration can collect telemetry about [Databricks Job](https://docs.databricks.com/en/jobs/index.html#what-are-databricks-jobs) runs, such as job run durations, task run durations, the current state of job and task runs, if a job or a task is a retry, and the number of times a task